cosmcbun/fossasia-2016-google-calendar/README.md

 Click the following links to subscribe the FOSSASIA 2016 calendar on your favourite Calendar app

-[FOSSASIA 2016 - ALL] webcal://p42-calendars.icloud.com/published/2/QmWuTst1nDopR6oQVVIkV4co0ONQVq4lD2s7XeBGTdDZmn8J4lBQvKzgNWwSpa0w-QQJEdIT3ywlU105GBNXW3zfaDBSPNaBrl-krjqFbz8
+[FOSSASIA 2016 - ALL]
+<a href="webcal://p42-calendars.icloud.com/published/2/QmWuTst1nDopR6oQVVIkV4co0ONQVq4lD2s7XeBGTdDZmn8J4lBQvKzgNWwSpa0w-QQJEdIT3ywlU105GBNXW3zfaDBSPNaBrl-krjqFbz8">Subscribe</a>

 All events in one calendar

-Note: You might want to consider having your Calendar app auto-refresh it at a reasonable interval (every hour is a good start).
+Note: You might want to consider having your Calendar app auto-refresh it at a reasonable interval (every 30 mins is a good start).
 The FOSSASIA schedule is still very much fluid at the moment.
+It might get hardened as the event gets along on its way, probably.

 ## Google Calendar Links  (Recommended)